 Whether you are a couple, or an individual seeking support in your relationship, it takes work.
-Trained in both Gottman Method Couples Therapy and Emotionally Focused Couples Therapy, I will help guide you and your partner to increase your closeness and intimacy, deepen emotional connection, compassionately manage conflicts through healthy, effective communication, and create change which explores and enhances your shared dreams and goals.
+Trained in both Gottman Method Couples Therapy and Emotionally Focused Couples Therapy (EFT), I will help guide you to increase your closeness and intimacy, deepen emotional connection, compassionately manage conflicts through healthy, effective communication, and create change which explores and enhances your dreams and goals.

 EFT emphasizes an attachment view of love

 We need each other.
 It's how we survive, how we grow, how we thrive.
 Connection.
 Intimacy.
 Characterized by our ability to be emotionally available and responsive to each other, EFT can help show you how to strengthen your relationship by strengthening the attachment between you and your partner.